PAN-OS

 1) Log forwarding filter (Threat logs)

-Create a log forwarding profile match list for Log Type: threat and filter for events that represent real, actionable abuse:
+Create a log forwarding profile match list for Log Type: threat and filter for real, actionable abuse.

 - Source zone = outside / untrusted